In New Zealand, the principal forms of incorporated business organisations are the following.

 What constitutes oppressive, unfairly discriminatory and unfairly prejudicial conduct was considered by the Court of Appeal in Thomas v HW Thomas Limited 1 NZLR 686 at 694.
 In that case it was said that the three terms were not to be read as distinct, but instead as overlapping terms that help to explain one another.
 The Court of Appeal in Latimer Holdings Limited v Sea Holdings NZ Limited 2 NZLR 328 at further elaborated that “unfairness requires a visible departure from the standard of fair dealing, assessed in light of the history and structure of the company and the expectations of its members”.

-It is also open to the court to disqualify an individual from being a director in certain circumstances (eg, upon conviction of certain offences or crimes involving dishonesty, for persistent failure to comply with relevant laws, or for acting in a reckless or incompetent manner in the performance of the director’s duties).
+The court may also disqualify an individual from being a director in certain circumstances (eg, upon conviction of certain offences or crimes involving dishonesty, for persistent failure to comply with relevant laws, or for acting in a reckless or incompetent manner in the performance of the director’s duties).

 There are also limited powers for liquidators, creditors and shareholders, in the course of a liquidation of the company, to apply to the court to order a director (or a promoter, manager, administrator, liquidator or receiver) to repay or restore money or property where that person has misapplied, or retained, or become accountable for that money or property, or been guilty of negligence, default or breach of duty or trust in relation to the company (Section 301).